JCTGY/DollarsBankCoreJavaApp/README.md

 ```

 ## Bonus
-- Use JDBC and DAO to connect user info to a database
+- Use JDBC and DAO to connect user info to a MySQL database
-- Mutiple accounts in one user
+- Manage mutiple accounts in one user